metabase/metabase/docs/embedding/full-app-embedding.md

 { “metabase”: { “type”: “frame”, “frame”: { “mode”: “fit”, height: HEIGHT_IN_PIXELS }}}
 ```

-## Keeping an embedding URL up to date
+## Getting a specific embedding URL

-To get an updated embedding URL (e.g., for deep linking), use [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send a "location" message _from_ your embedded Metabase:
+To make a request for an particular embedding URL (e.g., for deep linking), use [postMessage()](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send a "location" message _from_ your embedded Metabase:

 ```
 { “metabase”: { “type”: “location”, “location”: LOCATION_OBJECT }}
 ```

-And, to send a "location" message _to_ your embedded Metabase:
+Or, send a "location" message _to_ your embedded Metabase:

 ```
 { “metabase”: { “type”: “location”, “location”: LOCATION_OBJECT_OR_URL }}